Alfa Romeo SZ: SZ Trofeo

 The SZ Trofeo is a modified version of the SZ built for a single-model race series run on circuits throughout Europe, but primarily in Italy at venues such as Imola, Misano, and Mugello.
-Only 13 cars were built and it seems like most were finished in red, although at least one was black.
-Wheels are 16″ OZ three-piece items fitted with Pirelli tires, of which each team received three sets.
+Only 13 cars were built, with most finished in red, and at least one was black.
+Wheels are 16 inch OZ three-piece items fitted with Pirelli tires, of which each team received three sets.
 The interior is largely stripped, but retains the dash and door panels, consistent with era regulations.
 The engine is largely identical to those used in road-going versions of the SZ and RZ, but with balanced internals and different tuning.